jmada/example-config-file/README.md

 # example-config-file
-Just an example for a better way to write config files in PHP.
+Just an example for a better way to write config files in Vanilla PHP.

 # Security
 _For security, add in .htaccess to prevent access to config.php file_